dvargo22/dvargo22.github.io/_posts/2025-22-01-Handshake: UI Edits to an Onboarding Flow.md

 ![Handshake Client Onboarding Before](/imgs/Handshake UI Edits/4-before-onboarding-client_orig.jpg)
 *The onboarding flow before my edits.*

-## OBJECTIVE
+## Objective

-Create a logical and personable flow that reduces friction and encourages retention.
 The user (in this flow, a client) must accomplish the following tasks quickly and seamlessly:

 - Name the project
 - Describe the project
 - Provide their preferred payment method and payment information
 - Invite a freelancer to join the project

-## CONSTRAINTS
+## Constraints

 - Time.
 This was a fictional project and I was encouraged to spend no more than a few days working on the entire end-to-end experience.
+(To see my edits for the entire app, go to [Results](##Results))
 - The design could not be fundamentally changed.
 As previously  mentioned, the app is fictional; I was therefore unable to communicate with the designer about their intentions for design components or ask them to make changes.
 I did end up making some design changes on my own.

-## MY PROCESS
+## My Process
 ### Identifying problems with testing and affinity mapping
 I enlisted five users (friends) to test the client onboarding flow (the "Before" version).
 I monitored their progress and asked them questions when they encountered friction.
 At the end of the test, they provided written feedback.
 ![Affinity Mapping](/imgs/Handshake UI Edits/stickynotes-feedback3_orig.png)